United Nations Studies

-The non-degree Certification of Professional Achievement in United Nations Studies, offered by Columbia’s School of International and Public Affairs (SIPA) and School of Professional Studies, conveys the basic analytical issues, theoretical approaches, history, and policy debates in international relations and the UN.
+The non-degree Certification of Professional Achievement in United Nations Studies is offered by the School of Professional Studies and Columbia’s School of International and Public Affairs (SIPA).
+The certification teaches the basic analytical issues, theoretical approaches, history, and contemporary policy debates regarding the UN and its role in the world.

-The certification is ideal for those who are looking to increase their understanding of the history, inner workings, and challenges associated with the UN’s role in the world today, whether they are recent college graduates who seek graduate preparation in the field or experienced professionals looking for career enhancement or personal enrichment.
-Advanced undergraduates with strong academic records and a foundation in political science and international studies are also eligible to apply.
-See eligibility requirements below.
+The certification is ideal for those who are looking to increase their understanding of the history, inner workings, and challenges associated with the UN’s role in the world today, including recent college graduates looking to prepare for graduate school and experienced professionals who want to enhance their careers and seek personal enrichment.
+Advanced undergraduates with strong academic records and a foundation in political science and/or international studies are also eligible to apply.

 Students wishing to complete a certification must take the following courses: